perlwasm/talk-perlcic-2020/index.md

 say greet("Perl!");  # Hello, Perl!
 ```

+Note:
+But we can finally call our WebAssembly that works with strings from perl.

 ---

 WebAssembly **Interface Types** will allow host languages to call into WebAssembly pass strings other types without copies

+Note:
+WebAssembly Interface Types promises to address this.
+Interface Types provide an extra layer inside the WebAssembly binary
+that tell the host how to translate complicated types like strings without having to make copies where possible.

 ---

 This works because most languages store strings in the same way in linear memory

+Note:
+This works because most languages store strings in more or less the same way in linear memory.

 ---

 Objects can be stored as pointers...

+Note:
+Objects can be stored as pointers...

 ---

+Arrays should also be doable.

+Note:
 Arrays should also be doable.

 ---